karicfuller/HTML-CSS-Projects/README.md

 This project is named index.html.
 I customeized the Space Station project to a website for DWI USA which is a hommade hand soap company.
 I used HTML and images which were customized with CSS for both the HTML and image animation.

 Movie Theater Site

 For this project I created a homepage for a Movie Theater site.
 I used Bootstrap templates to create the site.
 It includes a navigation bar with links to various sections of the site, a jumbotron, drop downs, and form cards.

+Portfolio

+My final portfolio which was my final project is a homepage that provides information about me and my career.

 Various Projects